Shanice (album)

-Shanice is the fourth studio album by American R&B singer Shanice.
+Shanice is the fourth studio album by American singer and songwriter Shanice.
 It was released on March 9, 1999 on LaFace Records.
 Produced by Dallas Austin, Babyface, Warryn Campbell, Laney Stewart, and others, the album peaked at number 56 on the US Billboard 200 and number 15 on the Top R&B/Hip-Hop Albums chart.
-The lead single, "When I Close My Eyes" held the record for the biggest leap in 1-week on the Billboard Hot 100 (from number 91 to number 16) until 2006 and peaked at number 12 on the US Hot 100.
-Other singles released from the album were "Yesterday" and "You Need a Man."
+The lead single, "When I Close My Eyes", held the record for the biggest leap in one week on the Billboard Hot 100 (from number 91 to number 16) until 2006 and peaked at number 12 on the US Hot 100.
+Other singles released from the album were "Yesterday" and "You Need a Man".

 Critical reception

 AllMusic editor Jose F. Promis found that the singer "possesses a powerful voice to be sure, and the songs on this set are pleasant enough, but one can't help but feel that this album possesses something of an assembly-line feel [...]
 Shanice has a strong voice and is a talented singer, but ultimately deserves more creative songwriting and better material, because one can't help but feel that her talent is wasted on this mindless, mass-produced '90s pop-soul borderline drudge."